utshomax/postman-docs/src/pages/docs/integrations/intro-integrations.md

 ## CI integrations

-Postman integrates with some of the most widely-used Continuous Integration and Continuous Delivery (CI/CD) tools.
+Postman integrates with some of the most widely used Continuous Integration and Continuous Delivery (CI/CD) tools.
 After you set up CI integration for your API, you can view the status of builds or kick off a new build, all from within Postman.
 You can also run API tests created in Postman as part of your CI pipeline.

 To learn more about how CI integrations work, and for detailed configuration steps, see [CI integrations](/docs/integrations/ci-integrations/).